 I have learned as a writer and teacher of writing that writers have to invest time in reading, and I have taken numerous literature classes from romantic literature to contemporary fiction.
 Knowing how to talk about literature in an academic setting is a crucial part of being successful in college, and I can help students enter into academic discourse.
 Finding enjoyment in conversing about literature and writing is why I tutor.
 However, I also understand the importance of English mechanics, and over the years I have learned effective ways to teach grammar.

 I look forward to hearing from prospective students and beginning a conversation with them about essay writing, grammar and mechanics, and English literature.

-Florida State University - Bachelor of Arts, English
+Undergraduate Degree: Florida State University - Bachelor in Arts, English